St. Columba's School, Delhi

-St. Columba's School in Delhi, India, was established in 1941 by the Indian Province of the Congregation of Christian Brothers, which was founded by Edmund Ignatius Rice.
-The school's campus is located in the heart of Delhi and extends over 7 acres.
-St. Columba's School alumni include three Rhodes Scholars, a Pulitzer Prize winner, and a Forbes 30 Under 30 awardee.
+St. Columba's School is a private boys' day school in New Delhi, India, established in 1941 by the Indian Province of the Congregation of Christian Brothers.
+The school is a constituent of a network of Christian Brother institutions founded by Edmund Ignatius Rice.
+Over 3,000 students are enrolled at St Columba's, spread between the junior, middle, and senior wings.
+The campus is located in the heart of Lutyens' Delhi and spans several acres.
+Alumni of St. Columba’s School include three Rhodes Scholars, a Pulitzer Prize winner, and a Forbes 30 Under 30 honoree, along with many others who have achieved distinction in fields such as politics, academia, business, and the arts.
 Students are referred to as Columbans.
-The school admits only boys.

 History

-St. Columba's was founded in 1941 by the Congregation of Christian Brothers.
-St. Columba's School, New Delhi is one of the 19 Christian Brothers Schools in India.
-St. Columba's School began with 32 boys in New Delhi next to the Sacred Heart Cathedral, admitting through class 6.
+St. Columba's was founded in 1941 by the Congregation of Christian Brothers and contracted by Sir Sobha Singh.
+St. Columba's School, New Delhi, is one of the 19 Christian Brothers Schools in India.
+It began with 32 boys in New Delhi next to the Sacred Heart Cathedral, admitting through class 6.
 It was one of the first schools in India to introduce computer education.
 The junior school opened in 1942, at the site of what previously had been a rose garden.